taehyun0313/AUPowerBIWorkshop/README.md

 The two tables must have the same set of column names.

 **layoff1**
+- Remove "null" values from layoff percentage and layoff counts
 - Transform column types to percentage
 - Trim the text column
 - Add a new column called "stage_ranking"